Safety for Parents:

 Run a more comprehensive background check

-If you’ve only run Basic Background Checks on your short list of sitters, before selecting your final candidate you should run an Enhanced Background Check.
+Before selecting your final candidate you should run an Enhanced Background Check.
 If your caregiver will be driving your children, we recommend you run a Motor Vehicles Records Check as well.
 These checks can provide more information about a caregiver’s background to help make your final decision.
 Read more details about what each background check covers.

 4. Monitor the relationship to ensure its still a good fit